friends-ce-3-group/capstone-documentation/README.md

 #### Disaster Recovery, RTO and RPO
 <img src="image-rto-rpo.png" width="250">

 Based on AWS Resiliency Hub's assessment, our application and infrastructure should be able to withstand a disaster recovery.
-Both recovery time objective (RTO) and recovery point objective (RPO) are within the threshold timings. **It is worth noting that all AWS resources (including serverless infrastructure) are set up via Terraform**.
+Both recovery time objective (RTO) and recovery point objective (RPO) are within the threshold timings. **It is worth noting that the majority of AWS resources (including serverless infrastructure) are set up via Terraform**.
 So bringing back up the infrastructure in another AWS Region is straightforward.

 #### Multiple Availabiliy Zones & AutoScaling for ECS Cluster